 Interestingly, Swedish media regularly pay no attention, neither to TFF nor to me.

 I’ve been interviewed on countless media once or more times over the years, e.g. Tokyo International Correspondents’ Club, National Public Radio (NPR), CNN, BBC and participated in local media in conflict zones where I have worked.

-Since 2014 I am a regular commentator (about once every ten days) on Russia Today – the world’s third-largest TV-network after CNN and al-Jazeera with allegedly 700 million viewers and on Iran’s international TV-network PressTV.
+Since 2014 I am a regular but not frequent commentator on Russia Today – the world’s third-largest TV-network after CNN and al-Jazeera with allegedly 650 million viewers and on Iran’s international TV-network PressTV.

 While I am the editor and publisher of the e-mailed TFF PressInfo – 4-5 times a months reaching 10,000 people, 4,000 of which media around the world – I also now and then publish my own stuff through that channel.

 Reposting and -printing is a great booster when you want to reach out to the world – and I would like here to thank those who more or less regularly reprint articles that I post either as myself or as director of TFF.